-- The product is designed to meet the needs of the client target market (i.e. Professional Clients and/or Eligible Counterparties' business clients). - That the strategy for the distribution of the product is compatible with this target market. - That the product is actually distributed to the target market. - That where new products have been developed or existing products are being significantly modified, a process of approval has been followed. - That risks associated with the design of the product and its intended target market have been assessed and mitigated. - That where products have been manufactured in collaboration with other firms, a written agreement outlining mutual responsibilities must be in place. - That products undergo scenario testing and analysis to assess the risks of poor outcomes for clients and the circumstances in which those poor outcomes arise. - That sufficient information is available to intended and existing distributors of new and existing products covering the functioning of the product, the approval process, the target market, and appropriate distribution channels. - That the product manufacturer has a robust review process is in place to ensure the product remains fit for the purpose of its intended target market. - That the product manufacturer has considered and reviews potential and actual conflicts of interest to ensure no client is adversely impacted and market integrity issues are not created. - That sufficient oversight and training mechanisms are in place to enable sufficient governance of the manufacturing process and the knowledge of personnel involved in this. - That monthly compliance reports include details of the products manufactured and the distribution strategy.
+- The product is designed to meet the needs, characteristics and objectives of the client target market (i.e. Professional Clients and/or Eligible Counterparties' business clients). - That the strategy for the distribution of the product is compatible with this target market. - That the product is actually distributed to the target market. - That where new products have been developed or existing products are being significantly modified, a process of approval has been followed. - That risks associated with the design of the product and its intended target market have been assessed and mitigated. - That where products have been manufactured in collaboration with other firms, a written agreement outlining mutual responsibilities must be in place. - That products undergo scenario testing and analysis to assess the risks of poor outcomes for clients and the circumstances in which those poor outcomes arise. - That sufficient information is available to intended and existing distributors of new and existing products covering the functioning of the product, the approval process, the target market, and appropriate distribution channels. - That the product manufacturer has a robust review process is in place to ensure the product remains fit for the purpose of its intended target market. - Where product alignment issues are identified, prompt action is taken to address them. - That the product manufacturer has considered and reviews potential and actual conflicts of interest to ensure no client is adversely impacted and market integrity issues are not created. - That sufficient oversight and training mechanisms are in place to enable sufficient governance of the manufacturing process and the knowledge of personnel involved in this. - That monthly compliance reports include details of the products manufactured and the distribution strategy.